• 4,000 firms

 16+ small business tax deductions you can write off

-Running a small business shows you some unexpected surprises.
-Like just how many kinds of insurance there are, or that the IRS seems to have a guide for pretty much everything.
+Running a small business brings some surprises.
+For example, there are many kinds of insurance.
+The IRS also seems to have a guide for almost everything.

-You started out wanting to build a product or offer a service.
-Now, you might also be doing the books, handling HR, and finding yourself online late at night, wondering if a certain expense is deductible.
+You started out to build a product or offer a service.
+Now you may also do the books and handle HR.
+Late at night, you might wonder if an expense is deductible.

-Every dollar you save on taxes here is money you can put back into growing, hiring someone new, or just breathing a little easier when something unexpected pops up.
+Every dollar you save on taxes is money you can reinvest.
+So you can grow, hire someone new, or breathe a little easier.

-According to the US Small Business Administration, 99.9% of enterprises in America are considered small.
-And yet, it’s safe to assume many of them don’t take the full deductions they’re legally entitled to.
+According to the US Small Business Administration, 99.9% of enterprises in America are small.
+Yet many of them do not claim the full deductions they are owed.
+This guide walks you through small business tax deductions you can write off.

 What are tax deductions?

-Tax deductions or tax write-offs lower your taxable income.
-Instead of paying tax on your full earnings, you subtract qualified expenses, which reduces what the IRS counts as income.
+Tax deductions, or tax write-offs, lower your taxable income.
+Instead of paying tax on all you earn, you subtract qualified costs.
+As a result, the IRS counts less as income.
 The more you deduct, the less you owe.

-To qualify, expenses must be both ordinary (common in your industry) and necessary (essential to running your business).
-Personal expenses don’t count, and mixing the two can get you audited or worse.
+To qualify, a cost must be both ordinary and necessary.
+Ordinary means common in your industry.
+Necessary means essential to running your business.
+Personal costs do not count.
+In fact, mixing the two can get you audited or worse.
+So keep it clean, keep it honest, and keep your receipts.

 Understanding your tax breaks as a small business

-When you’re running a small business, figuring out which tax deductions apply to you can feel overwhelming.
-It’s easy to get lost in the sheer volume of information out there.
+Figuring out which deductions apply to you can feel hard.
+It is easy to get lost in all the information out there.

-What often happens is that business owners don’t focus on deductions until tax season rolls around.
-But those forgotten expenses add up, and you end up paying more than you need to.
+Often, owners ignore deductions until tax season.
+But those forgotten costs add up.
+As a result, you end up paying more than you should.

-This is where having a solid bookkeeping system becomes your secret weapon.
-To claim those deductions you’re entitled to, you need to have clear, accurate records and make bookkeeping a regular part of your routine, not just an end-of-year headache.
+This is where a solid bookkeeping system becomes your secret weapon.
+To claim what you are owed, you need clear, accurate records.
+So make bookkeeping a regular habit, not a year-end rush.
+Many owners now use virtual bookkeeping or outsourced accounting to stay on track.

-Consistent monthly bookkeeping is the key to keeping track of all those deductible expenses as they happen.
-It helps you make sure you don’t leave any hard-earned money astray come tax time.
+Monthly bookkeeping is the key to tracking deductible costs as they happen.
+In turn, it helps you keep every hard-earned dollar come tax time.

 16 common small business tax deductions

-Here’s a rundown of some of the most common ways small businesses like yours can reduce their tax bill:
+Here is a rundown of common ways small businesses can cut their tax bill.

 1. Salaries and benefits

-Wages paid to employees are deductible, and so are benefits like health insurance, paid leave, and retirement contributions.
-If you offer bonuses or commissions, those count too.
+Wages paid to employees are deductible.
+So are benefits like health insurance, paid leave, and retirement contributions.
+Bonuses and commissions count too.
+Even if you are a sole proprietor, contractor payments can qualify when documented well.

 2. Rent expense

-Whether you lease an office, retail space, or equipment, rent is fully deductible.
-If you rent a home and use part of it for business, you can deduct a portion of that expense, too.
-Remember to just keep the business use exclusive and well-documented.
+Rent is fully deductible, whether for an office, retail space, or equipment.
+If you rent a home and use part for business, you can deduct that share.
+Just keep the business use exclusive and well documented.

 3. Moving expenses